 1. Ensure your photographer understands the meaning of a Chinese wedding tea ceremony

-The tea ceremony originates from tradition in China, where serving tea when guests come is very traditional propriety.
-It is a significant way to show respects.
-In a wedding, such an act is to show respect and gratitude to parents for all the years of love and care.
+The tea ceremony originates from tradition in China, where serving tea to guests demonstrates propriety.
+It is a significant way to show respect.
+At a wedding, such an act is to show respect and gratitude to parents for all the years of love and care.